Skip to content

 Deprecated Resize Wizard

-IP Fabric appliance with version lower than 5.0 was using two LVM volumes by default. ipfabric-vg/root for system and data, backup-vg/backup for /backup.
-The system and data volume was extended over two disks (usually first two).
-For additional drives, you could choose to extend the root or backup volume.
-This option was discontinued in favor of one system/data disk with the possibility of adding a backup disk.
-The original script is still present in the system, but we discourage to use it as it expects only the boot disk to be sda, sdb as extended ipfabic-vg/root, and you could choose how sd[c-z] would be used.
+The original script is still present in the system, but we discourage its use as it expects only the boot disk to be sda, sdb as extended ipfabric-vg/root, and you could choose how sd[c-z] would be used.
 The new approach with one disk is more versatile and is not limited to sd[a-z] disks.

-Deprecated script
+Deprecated Script

 This script should not be used anymore.
 You should run it only when you know what you are doing.